ai-platform-infrastructure/open-webui-docker/README.md

 ### Branches

-* patching/frontend (collective changes for the front-end can be used to fork from when making PR)
-* patching/backend (collective changes for the front-end can be used to fork from when making PR)
 * merged/dev (merge of the patching branches)
 * merged/main (merge of upstream and local dev branch for next patched release)

 All branches will be kept up to date with upstream branches (dev and main).
+Please use rebase if

 ### Rules